andrew-busbee/registry-radar/README.md

 - 📊 **Dashboard View**: Get an overview of all your containers and their update status
 - ⚙️ **No Database Needed**: Everything is stored in simple files - no complex setup required
 - 🐳 **Docker Ready**: Runs in Docker with just one command
-- 🎉 **Application Notifications**: Notifications from the app are available via Email, Pushover, and Discord
+- 🎉 **Application Notifications**: Notifications from the app are available via Apprise (Discord, Slack, Email, SMS, and 80+ other services)

 ## Getting Started